testcontainers/testcontainers-go/docs/modules/index.md

 !!!warning
     The `StartContainer` function will be eventually deprecated and replaced with `RunContainer`.
 We are keeping it in certain modules for backwards compatibility, but they will be removed in the future.

 - Make sure a public `Container` type exists for the module.
-This type have to use composition to embed the `testcontainers.Container` type, inheriting all the methods from it.
+This type has to use composition to embed the `testcontainers.Container` type, promoting all the methods from it.
 - Make sure a `RunContainer` function exists and is public.
 This function is the entrypoint to the module and will define the initial values for a `testcontainers.GenericContainerRequest` struct, including the image, the default exposed ports, wait strategies, etc. Therefore, the function must initialise the container request with the default values.
 - Define container options for the module leveraging the `testcontainers.ContainerCustomizer` interface, that has one single method: `Customize(req *GenericContainerRequest)`.
 - We consider that a best practice for the options is define a function using the `With` prefix, that returns a function returning a modified `testcontainers.GenericContainerRequest` type.
-For that, the library already provides with a `testcontainers.CustomizeRequestOption` type implementing the `ContainerCustomizer` interface, and we encourage you use this type for creating your own customizer functions.
+For that, the library already provides a `testcontainers.CustomizeRequestOption` type implementing the `ContainerCustomizer` interface, and we encourage you to use this type for creating your own customizer functions.
 - At the same time, you could need to create your own container customizers for your module.
 Make sure they implement the `testcontainers.ContainerCustomizer` interface.
-Defining your own customizer functions is useful when you need to transfer certain state that is not present at the `ContainerRequest` to the container, possibly using an intermediate Config struct.
+Defining your own customizer functions is useful when you need to transfer a certain state that is not present at the `ContainerRequest` for the container, possibly using an intermediate Config struct.
 - The options will be passed to the `RunContainer` function as variadic arguments after the Go context, and they will be processed right after defining the initial `testcontainers.GenericContainerRequest` struct using a for loop.

 ```golang